JamesMachamer/ImageJ/README.md

 # Muscle fiber analysis

+  This macro will allow you to measure muscle fiber size with dystrophin staining and identify fiber types with staining of myosin heavy chain (MHC) isoforms.
+This is accomplished in two parts, the second being dependent on the completion of the first:
+  1) Identify muscle fibers based on dystrophin staining, exclude fibers based on measurement thresholding, directly delete erroneously detected fiber, and measure the cross-sectional areas of all detected fibers.
+  2) Measure the intensity of staining in each other MHC channel, determine if a fiber is positive or negative for each MHC isoform based on a minimum intensity threshold, and count the number of fibers positive for each MHC isoform and combination of MHC isoform.

 Requirements

 ImageJ Requirements:  This macro was coded to run on FIJI v 2.0.0-rc-65/1.52i/Java 1.8_066 (64-bit).

-Image requirements: This macro requires LSM files containing a dystrophin channel.
+Image requirements: This macro requires LSM files containing a dystrophin channel (or any other stain outlining muscle fibers) and MHC channels.
 If no myosin channels are present, only the area will be measured.

-Macro Summary

-  This macro performs two tasks, the second being dependent on the completion of the first:
-  1) Identify muscle fibers based on dystrophin staining, exclude fibers based on measurement thresholding, directly delete erroneously detected fiber, and measure the cross-sectional areas of all detected fibers.
-  2) Measure the intensity of staining for each other channel (myosin), determine if a fiber is positive or negative for each myosin based on a minimum intensity threshold, and count the number of fibers positive for each myosin subtype and combination of myosin subtypes.

 Starting analysis